 All is not lost, because there is more information available: the phase of the signals.

-The plot below shows the phase of the NS and EW channels with respect to the relatively constant OMNI channel phase as a function of bearing angle.
+The plot below shows the phase of the NS and EW channels with respect to the relatively constant OMNI channel phase as a function of angle of arrival.

 So let's get on with a description of how to DF with Watson Watt signal processing.

 There's a neat trick to get an angle in the other domain using modulo arithmetic.
 To convert from Alaris Cartesian angle to map angle or vice versa, simply subtract it from 360 degrees and compute the modulus of 360 degrees.
 Easy as pie!
 Try it with the Excel function =MOD(360-A1,360), where A1 is the cell number for where the angle to transform is located.

 There's another important concept in the diagram above that greatly aids the direction finding algorithm ahead: the complex plane.
 Engineers and physicists love the complex plane and related phasors (vectors in the complex plane) for representation of circular or periodic systems.